tejasrivastav/productionize-datascience/README.md

 6. Predict on incoming set of new data.

 The code also explain example to send data from html to Flask server to predict on new data points.

+The Model is generate and deploy on aws lambda using zappa